• Disease Overview

 A diagnosis of trisomy 18 may be suspected before birth based upon specialized testing such as fetal ultrasonography and maternal serum screening.
 During fetal ultrasonography, reflected sound waves create an image of the developing fetus, potentially revealing findings that may suggest a chromosomal disorder or other abnormalities.
 In addition, screening tests that reveal abnormal levels of certain “markers” in the mother’s blood may suggest an increased risk of trisomy 18 or other chromosomal abnormalities (e.g., Down syndrome).
 Such tests measure the levels of specific substances in the blood, including alpha-fetoprotein (AFP); human chorionic gonadotropin (hCG); unconjugated estriol; or other markers.
 If such screening studies reveal abnormal levels of these markers, additional testing may be recommended, such as amniocentesis or chorionic villus sampling (CVS) for chromosomal analysis.
 During amniocentesis, a sample of fluid that surrounds the developing fetus is removed and analyzed.
 CVS involves the removal of tissue samples from a portion of the placenta.

 The diagnosis of trisomy 18 may also be confirmed after birth based on a thorough clinical evaluation, detection of characteristic physical findings, and chromosomal analysis.
-For infants diagnosed with trisomy 18, careful monitoring and specialized testing may be conducted to ensure early detection and appropriate management of conditions associated with trisomy 18 such as cardiac defects and kidney concerns.
+For infants diagnosed with trisomy 18, careful monitoring and specialized testing may be conducted to ensure early detection and appropriate management of conditions commonly associated with trisomy 18 such as cardiac defects and kidney concerns.

 • < Previous section